 In case of open surgery, you are expected to stay for 1 to 2 days.
 But it depends upon the patient’s overall health, type and size of the hernia, and any complications that may arise during or after the procedure.

-For laparoscopic surgeries, patients can return home the same day provided they have a family member or a friend to accompany them.
+For laparoscopic surgeries, patients can return home the same day, provided they have a family member or a friend to accompany them.

 It is essential to ask your surgeon important questions before hernia surgery.
-Assessing the urgency, and understanding surgical methods, risks, anaesthesia, and post-operative care ensures informed decision-making, leading to successful outcomes and smoother recovery.
+Assessing the urgency and understanding surgical methods, risks, anaesthesia, and post-operative care ensures informed decision-making, leading to successful outcomes and smoother recovery.

-Dr Amita Jain holds 28 plus years of rich experience in Trauma and General Laparoscopic Surgeries (including Gallbladder stone removal, appendix removal, hernia repair surgery, piles and fissure surgeries).
-She was the Professor Surgery of at the Army College of Medical Sciences and Base Hospital Delhi Cantt.
-In 1994 she was commissioned as Surgeon under the United Nations Mission in Congo.
+Dr Amita Jain has successfully performed a wide range of complex general surgeries, including both open and minimally invasive procedures, with a strong focus on trauma care, onco-surgical techniques, and reconstructive surgeries.
+Her areas of specialisation include (including Gallbladder stone removal, appendix removal, hernia repair surgery, piles and fissure surgeries).
+She was the Professor of Surgery at the Army College of Medical Sciences and Base Hospital, Delhi Cantt.
+In 1994, she was commissioned asa Surgeon under the United Nations Mission in Congo.
 From 2020 to 2022, she worked with Bansals Hospital.
-Currently, Dr Amita Jain is the Senior Consultant, (Speciality: General and Laparoscopic Surgeon) at Artemis Lite Hospital, New Delhi
+Currently, Dr Amita Jain is the Senior General and Laparoscopic Surgeon at Rainbow Children Hospitals (Malviya Nagar, Delhi), Artemis Lite: Multi-Speciality Care Hospital (New Friends Colony, New Delhi) and at Rosewalk – Luxury Maternity Hospital in Delhi (Panchsheel Park, Delhi)